 Commitment to Country was born in the aftermath of World War II, a time of unquenchable patriotism.
 Exchangites are proud to join veterans and other civic groups in promoting Americanism as the rich blessing of democracy and freedom, and in educating today’s youth to cherish its values.
 These three values are translated into actions every day to bring about positive results through the work of hundreds of clubs and tens of thousands of dedicated Exchange Club members every day.

-Letter from Club President, Mark Sullivan
+Letter from Club President, Jill Parker

-July 1, 2023
+July 1, 2025

 Sincerely,

-The Exchange Club of Springfield, Ohio
+Exchange Club of Springfield, Ohio

 Mission and Vision